Fixing Expert

 carpet edges binding with glue

 Now is the time to permanently secure the binding material in place using hot glue or adhesive.
-Using the hot glue gun, you can apply glue or adhesive material to secure the binding material and the carpet edges.
+You can apply glue or adhesive material to secure the binding material and the carpet edges.
 Make sure that you press the binding material against the carpet edges using a wooden block.

 Alternative Methods For Binding Carpet Edges